<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 5. A social cause

-Many of us believe in something that's bigger than ourselves.
+Many of us believe in something bigger than ourselves.

-When it comes to social causes, sharing them with your audience is a fantastic way to show your business is involved with a positive change.
+Sharing social causes with your audience is a fantastic way to show that your business is involved in making a positive change.

 Invite followers to join the cause and educate them on what it's all about!